fluffles64/OSRS/README.md

 # OSRS (One Single Rock Server)

-OSRS is a simple game written in C++ designed to test a custom networking framework inspired by the one from OneLoneCoder (https://github.com/OneLoneCoder/Javidx9/tree/master/PixelGameEngine/BiggerProjects/Networking).
+OSRS is a simple game written in C++ designed to implement a custom networking framework inspired by the one from [OneLoneCoder](https://github.com/OneLoneCoder/Javidx9/tree/master/PixelGameEngine/BiggerProjects/Networking).
 The framework utilizes a server-client topology and is developed using C++ with the ASIO library, featuring custom messages, a thread-safe queue, client validation, and more.

 <div>
     <img src="media/banner.png" alt="Image 1" width="400" style="display:inline-block; margin-right:10px;">